WorkingEdge/MS3_GMResource/README.md

 Opera on laptop (Linux Ubuntu) - tested appearance, search, contact form.
 Result: ok Firefox on laptop (Linux Ubuntu) - as above
 Chrome on laptop (Linux Ubuntu) - as above
-Chrome laptop (Windows) -
+Chrome laptop (Windows) - as above
-Firefox on laptop (Windows) -
+Firefox on laptop (Windows) - as above
 IE on laptop (Windows)
-Safari on iPad -
+Safari on iPad - as above
 Chrome on iPad -
 Safari on iPhone -
-Chrome on Android (Moto G7) -
+Chrome on Android (Moto G7) - as above
 Chrome on Mac -
 Safari on Mac -